SnazzySkyJckr/SecurityGroupWebsite/README.md

 - Contacts
 ![image](https://user-images.githubusercontent.com/62250827/198989458-cfa16539-74c4-4c38-8f2a-b0b538b056f3.png)

 Alot of additional information and development has been added to the base template.
-For example the Lorem Ipsom information has been changed to accomadate real wording:
+For example the Lorem Ipsom information has been changed to accomodate the following wording:
 ![image](https://user-images.githubusercontent.com/62250827/198989737-d330939f-f1b6-4857-9e87-714184b93fa4.png)
+In addition to the changes above the following has been done
 <h2>About Page</h2>
 Introduces the website with the products and offerings that will in place